-We've all made mistakes when tweeting or posting on our social media platforms.
+We have all made mistakes when tweeting or posting on our social media platforms.
 Who hasn't posted something with a spelling mistake or syntax error, right?

 Looking bad on Twitter can hurt your brand and your bottom line.
 Avoid these 10 mistakes to ensure that you will keep the community you've built.